Why Do I Sweat When I'm Cold? 5 Reasons You're Perspiring While You Shiver, According To Science

 Perspiration bothers me less than the average human being — since I grew up in Georgia and have been addicted to hot yoga for a while now, I'm used to being sweaty.
 But then I started sweating in the dead of New England winter; I was shivering and wearing several layers, but when I got home and stripped down to just a t-shirt, I was weirded out by the wet pit stains on my shirt.
 We all know the primary purpose of sweating: when the external temperature is high, glands open up in order to produce perspiration, thus regulating the body temperature.
 So why was I glistening in January, in the freezing cold, while wearing a beanie and two pairs of socks?

-Anytime the body functions abnormally, you can bet your bottom dollar there is something it's trying to tell you.
-And unusual sweat is no exception.
-Dr. Stephen Lawrence, medical adviser at Diabetes UK, told the Daily Mail (UK) there are a number of reasons you could be dealing with unusual sweating, from hypoglycemia to too much caffeine (though I personally don't want to believe the latter).
-As always, speak to a doctor if, in your gut, you feel like something is definitely off — but if you're just wondering why you sweat through a snowy winter (or arctic air conditioning), read on to discover the five most common causes behind cold weather sweating.
+Desai Solomon tells Bustle there are a number of reasons you could be dealing with unusual sweating, some temporary, and others more serious.
+As always, speak to a doctor if, in your gut, you feel like something is definitely off — but if you're just wondering why you sweat through a snowy winter (or arctic air conditioning), read on to discover the five common causes behind cold weather sweating.

 When you skip meals or haven't munched on anything in a while, our body reacts.
-As Lawrence notes in the Daily Mail (UK), lack of glucose in the blood levels causes us to produce adrenaline in an attempt to compensate for the lack of nutrition.
+Lack of glucose in the blood levels causes us to produce adrenaline in an attempt to compensate for the lack of nutrition.
 In other words, the sympathetic nervous system switches on, dropping into the "fight or flight" mode — this phenomenon is also known as hypoglycemia.
 You naturally produce insulin when you're hungry, which prepares the body for digestion; so when it is combined with adrenaline, it can cause our bodies to function in unusual ways.

 Chronic hypoglycemia is a serious medical problem, so if you think you might have it, make sure to see a doctor.
 But it also can't hurt to keep some healthy snacks on hand, and see if tucking into them when you're hungry, rather than waiting to eat, makes any difference with your sweating.